theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 The View Tier, built as a SPA, provides a dynamic and responsive user experience.
 Components include pages for user registration, scheme browsing, and account management, with calls to the ViewModel for data.

+Let's say you are a user, a helper particularly.
+Just being on the site shows the app component.
+This acts as a container for the rest of the site, containing the header and a routing module that shows other components.

+First you would log in.
+This interacts with the first component : the login component.
+This contains the entire login page, and handles logging in as well as collecting the user's information for permisions across the site.
+If you enter an incorrect login you stay at the login page, but if you enter a correct login you continue to the dashboard.

+Once you are logged in the app component shows the header, the profile bar component and the dashboard component.
+The dashboard component is beneath it, and the header redirects to the dashboard.
+The dashbaord component is alo contained within the routing module, through with other parts of the page are displayed.
+The dashboard component displays a list of available schemes, their titles, associated villain names and prices, as well as a drop down menu to sort them by.

+The profile bar component sits outside of the routing module and like the header appears on every page.
+This has options for navigating the website, including the link to the profile component, another link to the dashboard component, a logout button that takes you back to the login page, a link to the cart component if you are not an admin, and a link to the cupboard component if you are not a helper.

+Let's say you want to edit your profile.
+You then click on the profile bar component to take you to the profile component.
+The profile component shows your profile details, including your profile picture, your description and your achievements, as well as allowing you to edit them.
+Once you are done, you can navigate away using the profile bar component.

 > _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
 > of the design that you are describing.  (**For example**, in a shopping experience application you might create a
 > sequence diagram of a customer searching for an item and adding to their cart.)